bbc/lrud/docs/usage.md

 ## Registration options

-Most options affect behaviour for when Lrud is handling key events and assigning focus.
+Most options affect behaviour for when LRUD is handling key events and assigning focus.

 ### `orientation`